Human-in-the-loop

 from agentspan.agents import stream

-for event in stream(agent, customer_message):
+for event in agent_stream:

 if event.type == "tool_call":